 BusinessWire predicts that by 2023 AR is expected to be worth $60 billion, growing at a CAGR of 40.29%, while the worth of VR is estimated to be just a little over half of that ( 34 billion), growing at a CAGR of 33.95%.

-When we are speaking about VR, it is more about users experience and what they feel while getting into a virtual environment.
+When we are speaking about VR, it is more about the user experience and what they feel while getting into a virtual environment.
 AR, on the other hand, focuses more on how users interact with enhanced reality with its virtual objects.

 Virtual Reality and Risk Maintenance